sedkis/rbhachu/README.md

-# Hi, I'm Sedky Abou-Shamalah and welcome to my GitHub Page! 👋
+# Hi, I'm Sedky Haider and welcome to my GitHub Page! 👋
 <br/>

 ## 👨🏻‍💻 &nbsp;About Me&nbsp;